ibm-cloud-docs/vpc/instance_metadata_vpc_metadata_summary.md

 {{site.data.keyword.attribute-definition-list}}

-# Summary of data returned by the instance metadata service
+# Summary of data returned by the metadata service
 {: #imd-metadata-summary}

-Use the instance metadata service to access information about the instance, SSH keys, and placement groups.
+Use the metadata service to access information about the instance, SSH keys, and placement groups.
 This topic provides a summary of this data by URI path and metadata key, and describes the metadata.
 {: shortdesc}

 The API response for each metadata type is presented in JSON format that contains metadata key:value pairs.